dotnet/docs-maui/docs/macios/universal-links.md

 </ItemGroup>
 ```

-Replace the `applinks:recipe-app.com` with the correct value for your own domain.
+In this example, replace the `applinks:recipe-app.com` with the correct value for your domain.
 Ensure you only include the desired subdomain and the top-level domain.
 Don't include path and query components or a trailing slash (`/`).

 > [!NOTE]
 > In iOS 14+ and macOS 11+, apps no longer send requests for `apple-app-site-association` files directly to your web server.
 Instead, they send requests to an Apple-managed content delivery network (CDN) dedicated to associated domains.

-## Update your app delegate
+## Update your app

-When a user activates a universal link, iOS launches your app and sends it an <xref:Foundation.NSUserActivity> object.
+When a user activates a universal link, iOS and Mac Catalyst launch your app and send it an <xref:Foundation.NSUserActivity> object.
 This object can be queried to determine how your app launched, and to determine what action to take.
-This should be performed in an early lifecycle callback such as `fsdfsd`.
+This should be performed in the `FinishedLaunching` and `ContinueUserActivity` lifecycle delegates.
+The `FinishedLaunching` delegate is invoked when the app has launched, and the `ContinueUserActivity` delegate is invoked when the app is running or suspended.
+For more information about lifecycle delegates, see [Platform lifecycle events](~/fundamentals/app-lifecycle.md#platform-lifecycle-events).

 To respond to an iOS lifecycle delegate being invoked, call the `ConfigureLifecycleEvents` method on the `MauiAppBuilder` object in the `CreateMauiapp` method of your `MauiProgram` class.
-Then, on the `ILifecycleBuilder` object, call the `AddiOS` method and specify the `Action` that registers a handler for the required callback:
+Then, on the `ILifecycleBuilder` object, call the `AddiOS` method and specify the `Action` that registers a handler for the required delegate:

 ```csharp
 using Microsoft.Maui.LifecycleEvents;